 With so many sales methodologies out there, it’s easy to feel overwhelmed.
 Each one offers a different lens through which to view the sales process, from conversational tactics to high-level strategic frameworks.
 The key isn’t finding the single “best” one, but understanding how they differ and which approach aligns with your team’s goals, your product’s complexity, and your typical customer.
 Think of it less as a competition and more as choosing the right tool for the job.
 Let's break down how Miller Heiman stacks up against some other popular frameworks.

-Miller Heiman vs. SPIN Selling and Challenger Sale
+Miller Heiman vs. SPIN and Challenger: What's the Difference?

 The biggest difference between Miller Heiman and methodologies like SPIN Selling or the Challenger Sale comes down to focus.
 Miller Heiman is a strategic framework designed to help you map the entire ecosystem of a complex deal.
 It forces you to identify every key player, from the person signing the check to the end-user.
 In contrast, SPIN Selling and the Challenger Sale are primarily conversational frameworks.
 They provide reps with specific techniques for structuring sales calls and challenging a customer's perspective.
 You can think of it this way: Miller Heiman gives you the map of the entire city, while SPIN and Challenger give you the driving directions for a specific route.